A dictatorship is an authoritarian style of government in which one leader has complete control over the country.

 The Kim Dynasty is the ruling family of North Korea, a communist nation on the Korean peninsula.

 The dynasty was founded by Kim Il-sung, who served as the country’s first leader from 1948 until his death in 1994.
 He was succeeded by his son, Kim Jong-il, who ruled North Korea until his death in 2011, and then Jong-il’s son, Kim Jong-un.

 They call themselves the Mount Paektu bloodline and take the style ‘great leader’ or ‘dear leader’.

-The Kim Dynasty has been criticized for its totalitarian rule, human rights abuses, and aggressive foreign policy.
+The Kim Dynasty has been criticized for its totalitarian rule, indoctrination tactics, human rights abuses, and aggressive foreign policy.
 The entire nation is perhaps the world’s largest example of a total institution.

 3. Saddam Hussein in Iraq